Anti-imperialism: Islamist anti-imperialism

+Right-wing anti-imperialism

+The anti-imperialist movement has generally been linked to left-wing politics, but some right-wing conservatives, nationalists, anti-globalists and religious fundamentalists that have emerged in reaction to alleged imperialism might also fall within this category.

+Iran's right-wing anti-imperialism is often linked to anti-Americanism and anti-Zionism; Iranian principlists historically derived much of its popularity from its appeal to widespread anger at American intervention or influence.
+American paleoconservatives denounce neoconservatives as "imperialists" and support anti-imperialist views to defend traditionalist, American nationalist values and republicanism.

+Chiang Kai-shek was a right-wing authoritarian nationalist, but supported anti-imperialist foreign policy that antagonized the Japan, Soviet and West, and he supported decolonization of Asia until 1949, but after the Great Retreat, anti-imperialist policies were effectively abandoned, adopting an anti-communist pro-Western diplomatic line that relied diplomatically on the United States and Japan.
+Unlike classical fascists (Italian fascists and Nazis) with imperialistic elements, some neo-fascists—such as the Azov Brigade and the Russian Volunteer Corps—oppose imperialism, particularly Russian imperialism, as an extension of their anti-communist opposition to the legacy of the Soviet Union.

 Political movement

 As a self-conscious political movement, anti-imperialism originated in Europe in the late 19th and early 20th centuries in opposition to the growing European colonial empires and the United States control of the Philippines after 1898.
 However, it reached its highest level of popular support in the colonies themselves, where it formed the basis for a wide variety of national liberation movements during the mid-20th century and later.
 These movements, and their anti-imperialist ideas, were instrumental in the decolonization process of the 1950s and 1960s, which saw most European colonies in Asia and Africa achieving their independence.